sw-dev-lisa-s-nh/SpringBoot-Final-Project/README.md

 # SpringBoot-Final-Project

+NOTE:  Current Promineo Tech Back-End students -- This final project was written before the jeep-sales project was created.
+This follows a different design for a REST API.
+Notice the following:

+      (1) Lack of interface files for all layers

+      (2) No Swagger Interface

+      (3) This project was tested by using Postman (A downloadable app). -- ask me if you are interested in learning this!

 Final Project for our Promineo Tech BESD Coding Bootcamp -- WebAPI

 BESD Coding Bootcamp Spring Boot Week 6 -- Final Project